 KPI #10: Crawl Errors and Indexation Rate

-Crawl errors and indexation rate measure how effectively search engines can access and index your website.
+Crawl errors and indexation rate measure how successfully search engines access and include your pages in their results.

 What It Measures